ErikKhan/randomNumbers/README.md

 ## Creating Random Numbers
-#Findint the Max Value, Min value and Average of all the numbers
+### Finding the Max Value, Min value and Average of all the numbers